The Sordoni Art Gallery at Wilkes University serves a campus of over 5500 undergraduate

 Interested in submitting a proposal to exhibit in the gallery?

 Artists may submit an exhibition packet or proposal for consideration to the gallery.
-Packets should include contact information and web portfolio link.
+Packets should include CV, Artist Statement, programming ideas to tie to campus curriculum, contact information and web portfolio link.
 Please keep in mind that we are an educational institution and preference is given to proposals whose exhibition and programming can relate to campus curriculum.

 Proposals will be accepted on an ongoing/rolling basis, and prospective artists will be contacted by the gallery.
 Please do not submit original artwork as the gallery cannot be responsible for caring for or returning unsolicited submissions.
 Promotional materials submitted for consideration will not be returned.